vavarm/multiplayer-game-client/README.md

 > **Note:** This program is a draft and will serve as a basis for more complete programs with graphical interfaces.
 It has been developed only to test the websocket server.

+> **Note:** This program does not work anymore with the server due to some operating changes on the server.
+Please refer to the following replacement program: https://github.com/vavarm/websocket-chat-client-page

 # Require

 A websocket chat server with a room system.